AnOtterGithubUser/anottergithubuser.github.io/_peeks/2025-03-11-llm-inference-engines-servers.md

 Triton Inference Server has nothing to do with LLM.
 It is a general purpose inference server developed by Nvidia to serve models from any backend.
 It is implemented in C++, making it more efficient than vLLM's fastAPI server.
 Triton comes with gRPC support like TGI but goes further.
 It enables to serve multiple models simultaneously, to chain models, and comes with fine-grained scheduling.
 It really is a production-grade general server.

-My experience with Triton has been quite painful compared to TGI and vLLM.
+However, my experience with Triton has been quite painful compared to TGI and vLLM.
 FastAPI might not be the most efficient but it makes prototyping with vLLM a breeze.
 On the other hand, Triton requires a lot more work to set up.
 LLMs in Triton are best served with TensorRT-LLM, Nvidia's own engine.
-I describe my experience in setting up a Triton server with TensorRT-LLM backend in [my previous article at OCTO](https://blog.octo.com/comment-utiliser-un-llm-open-source-1).
+I described my experience in setting up a Triton server with TensorRT-LLM backend in [my previous article at OCTO](https://blog.octo.com/comment-utiliser-un-llm-open-source-1).
 Although it might be the best server for enterprise-level production, I am sticking with vLLM fastAPI server for now.

 ## Conclusion

 From a naïve question sparked by Triton's documentation, I discovered key concepts that I did not suspect.
 I am glad I looked under the hood.
 Hopefully, this might help you too.
 I try to keep things simple in these peeks, but there is much more to say about LLM inference engines.
-If you want to dive into their optimizations with a practical support, I invite you to read this article [What happens behind vllm serve]()
+If you want to dive into their optimizations with a practical support, I invite you to read this article [What happens behind vllm serve](https://www.otterpeeks.com/dives/behind-vllm-serve/)